Infographic

 Making progress on racial justice issues is an ongoing priority in the education system.
 In doing so, institutional leaders must include a balance of both immediate, short-term actions with longer-term strategies.
 From policies and academic programs to institutional history and community relations, leaders must navigate the complex systems of higher education to uproot structural racism.
 But where to start?

-This infographic offers an interactive experience to learn about each of the hallmarks through the lives of four BIPOC community members.
-Click through to meet each person, learn about each hallmark, and hear about how institutional structures and behaviors have impacted their experience.
-Below the main image, you can dive into each hallmark to learn about their key attributes, more about each community member, and discover profiled examples.
+This page allows you to learn about each of the hallmarks through the lives of four BIPOC community members.
+You can dive into each hallmark to learn about their key attributes, more about each community member, and discover profiled examples.

 7 Hallmarks of Anti-Racism Framework